Georges Ernest Boulanger: Death

-The Boulangist movement
+Boulangist movement

-Marxist historians viewed the Boulangist movement as a proto-fascist right-wing movement.
-A number of scholars have presented boulangism as a precursor of fascism, including Zeev Sternhell and Stanley Payne.
+Some historians viewed the Boulangist movement as a proto-fascist right-wing movement.
+A number of scholars have presented Boulangism as a precursor of fascism, including Zeev Sternhell.

-France's right was based in the old aristocracy, but this new movement was based on mass popular feeling that was national, rather than class-based.
+France's traditional right was based in followers of the Catholic Church in France and customarily led by members of the French nobility whose ancestors had survived the Reign of Terror, but Boulanger's new movement was based on mass populist following that was national, rather than merely religious or class-based.
 As Jacques Néré says, "Boulangism was first and foremost a popular movement of the extreme left".
 Irvine says he had some royalist support but that, "Boulangism is better understood as the coalescence of the fragmented forces of the Left."
-This interpretation is part of a consensus that France's radical right was formed in part during the Dreyfus era by men who had been Boulangist partisans of the radical left a decade earlier.
+This interpretation is part of a consensus that the ideology of France's radical right was formed in part during the Dreyfus era by men, ironically, who had been Boulangist partisans of the Far Left a decade earlier.

-Boulanger gained the support of a number of former Communards from the Paris Commune and some supporters of Blanquism (a faction within the Central Revolutionary Committee).
+For example, Boulanger had the support of a number of former Communards from the Paris Commune and some supporters of Blanquism (a faction within the Central Revolutionary Committee).
 This included men such as Victor Jaclard, Ernest Granger and Henri Rochefort.

 In popular culture

-Général Boulanger inspired the Jean Renoir movie Elena and Her Men, a musical fantasy loosely based on the end of his political career.
+Général Boulanger inspired the 1956 Jean Renoir movie Elena and Her Men, a musical fantasy loosely based on the end of his political career.
 The role of Général François Rollan, a Boulanger-like character, was played by Jean Marais.

-IMDb notes that there was also a French television programme about Boulanger in the early 1980s, La Nuit du général Boulanger where Boulanger is played by Maurice Ronet.
+IMDb notes that there was also a French television programme about Boulanger in the early 1980s, La Nuit du général Boulanger, in which Boulanger is played by Maurice Ronet.

 He is quoted as the one who authorised the institution of the "Suicide Bureau" in Guy de Maupassant's short story "The Magic Couch", reportedly "the only good thing he did".

 Maurice Leblanc also mentions him in his 1924 novel The Countess of Cagliostro.